SOFE2720/airlineReservationSystem/README.md

       * v.)
 [User Story Objects](https://github.com/SOFE2720/airlineReservationSystem/blob/master/Use%20Cases/userStoryObjects.pdf)

 ## Project Description (Vision and Scope)
-Visition Statement: To create a user friendly flight reservation website that will acclimate every type of user including novice users.
+Vision Statement: To create a user friendly flight reservation website that will acclimate every type of user including novice users.

 Scope: The reservation system will be presented in a website form that is straightforward and easily navigated.
 In doing so will allow customers to book a flight within minutes.
 The website needs to be presentable and pleasing on the eye in order to attract individuals looking to fly on vacation, businness, or personal reasons.